Economics CPD Courses Coming up this Term!- Book Your Places Now!

 “An understanding of potentially inflationary, positive, and potentially deflationary, negative, output gaps is also expected in the context of the economic cycle.
 Candidates should understand that positive output gaps occur when actual GDP is above the productive potential of the economy, and negative output gaps occur when actual GDP is below the economy’s productive potential.”

 Our focus in this blog is on the negative output gap in the UK.
-Actual GDP is estimated to be some distance below productive potential - this is because of the recession:
+Actual GDP is estimated to be some distance below productive potential - this is because of the effects of the recession:

 1/ Aggregate demand fell during the downturn causing businesses to sell less and then contract supply as a response to weaker demand.
 For many businesses price discount were used to offload excess stocks.
 Others took the decision to close down some of their production operations.
 Real GDP fell by more than 6 per cent from the peak of the economic cycle to the trough.